joeywwwu/Quantitative-Analysis-of-Pizza-Market/README.md

 By leveraging these insights and recommendations, Papa John’s can potentially expand its market share and enhance its competitiveness in the fast-food pizza delivery industry.

+## Report
+The final report can be found [here](https://github.com/joeywwwu/Quantitative-Analysis-of-Pizza-Market/blob/main/Brand%20Analysis%20of%20the%20US%20Pizza%20Industry%20Report.pdf).